 Inaccurate or Invalid Field Sobriety Tests

 Field sobriety tests are supposed to be standardized.
 Therefore, police officers should instruct and perform them the same way every time.
 However, some studies identify them as only 60% to 70% accurate.
 Their accuracy may decrease when they are administered to senior citizens, people who are overweight, and people with disabilities.

 The police officers in your case may not even have tried to administer the standardized field test in the first place.
 Instead, they might have tried balance tests, finger-to-nose tests, or alphabet tests where drivers are asked to say the alphabet.
 The National Highway Transportation Safety Administration and many police agencies do not recognize these tests.

 The defense may claim that a driver was using the vehicle as shelter until he or she got sober enough to drive again.
 As a DUI defense strategy, defense attorneys could say that the driver was resting despite having the key in the ignition or the engine running.
 The defense could also say that another person was actually driving the vehicle.

 Illegal Stop of Driver or Vehicle

 Police officers cannot stop a vehicle unless they have a reasonable, articulable belief that a driver has violated a law.
 In a criminal case, the state must prove that police obtained evidence lawfully and that no illegal, unreasonable searches and seizures occurred.
 Police are not allowed to pull over drivers just based on a gut feeling that they are drunk.
 Similarly, police cannot pull over a car a few blocks after it left a bar “just because.”
-Defense attorneys using illegal stop arguments may file motions to suppress evidence.
+Defense attorneys using illegal stop arguments as DUI defense strategies may file motions to suppress evidence.